23bis70051khushveer/FSD-2/Experiment-1/README.md

+### 23BIS70051
+### 23BIS-1(B)

+### Learning Outcomes

+After completing this experiment, students will be able to:

+1.  **Explain the core concepts of Single Page Application (SPA) architecture** and distinguish it from traditional multi-page web applications.

+2.  **Set up and configure a modern frontend development environment** using Node.js, npm, Vite, and React for SPA development.

+3.  **Design and develop reusable React components** using functional components and React hooks such as `useState` and `useEffect`.

+4.  **Implement client-side routing** using React Router to enable seamless navigation without full page reloads.

+5.  **Integrate external APIs and manage asynchronous data fetching**, including loading and error handling, within a React-based SPA.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.